awesomephant/blog/posts/calendar-links.md

 ### Google calendar

-Google [took down the documentation](https://web.archive.org/web/20120225150257/http://www.google.com/googlecalendar/event_publisher_guide_detail.html) for ATC link, but they do work.
+Google [took down the documentation](https://web.archive.org/web/20120225150257/http://www.google.com/googlecalendar/event_publisher_guide_detail.html) for ATC links, but they do work.

 The base URL is `calendar.google.com/calendar/render?action=TEMPLATE` followed by one or more query parameters for your event data: